BUSINESS EXCELLENCE AND MANAGEMENT

 Multiple, Redundant or Concurrent Publication

-In general, an author should not publish works that actually describe the same research in more than one publication.
+As a general rule, an author should not publish works that actually describe the same research in more than one publication.
 Submitting the same article to more than one journal concurrently constitutes unethical publishing behaviour and is unacceptable.
 Authors are not allowed to submit for consideration in another journal a previously published paper.

 Acknowledgement of Sources